 Nevada Copper Receives US$20 Million from Closing of Second Tranche of Restart Financing Package and Provides Update

-/EIN News/ -- YERINGTON, Nev., Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Nevada Copper (TSX: NCU) (OTC: NEVDF) (FSE: ZYTA) (“Nevada Copper” or the “Company”) is pleased to announce that the second tranche of funding of an aggregate of US$20 million provided by Mercuria Energy (“Mercuria”) and Triple Flag Precious Metals Corp. (“Triple Flag”) has been released from escrow to Nevada Copper as part of the Company’s restart financing package (the “Restart Financing Package”), the first tranche of which closed on October 28, 2022.
+YERINGTON, Nev., Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Nevada Copper NCU NEVDF ZYTA ("Nevada Copper" or the "Company") is pleased to announce that the second tranche of funding of an aggregate of US$20 million provided by Mercuria Energy ("Mercuria") and Triple Flag Precious Metals Corp. ("Triple Flag") has been released from escrow to Nevada Copper as part of the Company's restart financing package (the "Restart Financing Package"), the first tranche of which closed on October 28, 2022.
 In exchange for its US$10 million portion of the second tranche of funding, Mercuria received 63,411,540 common shares of the Company.
-The US$10 million portion of the second tranche of funding provided by Triple Flag resulted in the completion of the increase of its existing net smelter returns royalty on the Company’s open pit project from 0.7% to 2%.
+The US$10 million portion of the second tranche of funding provided by Triple Flag resulted in the completion of the increase of its existing net smelter returns royalty on the Company's open pit project from 0.7% to 2%.
 In connection with the closing conditions relating to the second tranche, the Company and Mercuria have determined that certain informational and other matters will be addressed post-closing.
-Please see the Company’s prior press releases on October 28, 2022 and October 25, 2022 for additional details regarding the Restart Financing Package, including the use of proceeds therefrom.
+Please see the Company's prior press releases on October 28, 2022 and October 25, 2022 for additional details regarding the Restart Financing Package, including the use of proceeds therefrom.

 The Company continues to progress restart activities at its Pumpkin Hollow underground copper mine (the "Underground Mine"), including: